Published on November 1st, 2016 | by Brett Harris

 Not surprisingly, our upcoming book and online course already focus heavily on how to raise self-motivated kids.
 But we also wanted to create a separate parenting resource focused on motivation — and give it away for free.

-That’s why we created our new video series, Raising Motivated Kids.
+That’s why we created our video series, Raising Motivated Kids.

 So, check it out.
-This is some of my dad’s best stuff and it’s only available for a limited time.
+This is some of my dad’s best stuff and it will only available for a limited time.

 What’s Inside The Video Series